-As a Concordia employee, you will receive a discount for the e-learning courses which is a 75% discount versus a 90% discount for face-to-face courses (FF).
-Whenever possible, look for options to take the courses in a FF format to save money.
+As a Concordia employee, you will receive a tuition waiver of 90% for any courses you enroll in.
 Prior to your courses, you will need to complete the Employee Tuition Waiver Request Form.
 This will need Sarah Ray's signature first and she can forward it to the necessary people.
 This form also needs to be filled out prior to each school year.